-Interact with Kenyans and learn more about their languages, cultures, traditions, and many other things.
+Interacting with Kenyans will enable you to learn more about their languages, cultures, traditions, and many other things.
 Visit now and discover exciting things that you did not know.

-Are you planning for a trip?
+Are you planning for a trip this coming holiday?
 If yes, then visit Kenya and get to learn more about its people.
-The top facts about Kenyan people include;
+Below are the fascinating facts about Kenyan people you need to know.

 1. The staple food for Kenyans is Ugali